 It turns out that Susan's experience was not a coincidence.
 New research has found that Maharishi Amrit Kalash reduces the debilitating side effects of chemotherapy in breast cancer patients.
 This research was conducted by Dr. A. Saxena and associates at the prestigious All India Institute of Medical Sciences in New Delhi in association with The Ohio State University School of Medicine, and was published in India's leading oncology journal in 2008.
 The study has profound implications for doctors and cancer patients alike.

-The subjects of the new study were all undergoing chemotherapy for treatment of breast cancer.
+The subjects of Dr. Saxena’s study were all undergoing chemotherapy for treatment of breast cancer.
 They were randomly assigned to one of two groups: 102 women received Maharishi Amrit Kalash, while the 112 patients in the control group did not.
 Both received comparable chemotherapy.
 The study continued through six rounds of chemotherapy at 21-day intervals.

 The control group experienced the usual debilitating side effects of chemotherapy, including loss of appetite, nausea, vomiting, diarrhea, weight loss, mouth ulcers and inflammation, hair loss, reduction of white blood cell count, and overall diminished ability to function in daily life.
 In contrast, the group taking Maharishi Amrit Kalash had significant reductions in nausea, loss of appetite, vomiting, and weight loss, as compared to the control group.